top of page

 I like this Northern Lights, published 1996 by Bakker, which I think looks somewhat influenced by the UK's first paperback, and its art by Stuart Williams.

-For a country with a slightly haphazard approach to His Dark Materials itself the Netherlands has strikingly gorgeous covers for The Book of Dust:
+For a country with a slightly haphazard approach to His Dark Materials itself the Netherlands has strikingly consistent gorgeous covers for The Book of Dust:

 These use a woodcut aesthetic (possibly literal but my guess would be digitally realised here) which is a popular choice for these books.
 While it’s a very apt look, it’s possible for the approach to end up looking too staid or stuffy or dull of palette - for my tastes at least.
 But these are beautifully balanced, with the oblique title typography bringing a lot of energy and romance in.